ccn-ccn/MyNetworkSocial/README.md

 ## **Why Join the Beta?**

-* Get early access to the future of Social Media.<br>
+Get early access to the future of Social Media.<br><br>
-* Earn crypto while you post, view, and save content.<br>
+Earn crypto while you post, view, and save content.<br><br>
-* Be part of the Proof of Distribution economy — the more active you are, the more you earn.
+Be part of the Proof of Distribution economy — the more active you are, the more you earn.<br><br>

 Create → Search → Pin → Earn → Repeat.